List of The Mortal Instruments characters: Magnus Bane

 Magnus Bane is the (former) High Warlock of Brooklyn.
 He regularly tampered with the mind of Clary Fray after designing a spell that would erase her memories of the Shadow World once every two years as a favour to her mother, Jocelyn.
 He first meets the other Shadowhunters at one of his Downworlder parties.
 He later has Clary retrieve the Book of the White for him in City of Glass, and agrees to help revive her mother with it.
-In City of Heavenly Fire, he admits to Alec that he is almost 400 years old, although he often lies about his age (for instance, in The Bane Chronicles he claims to be under 300 years old, to which his friends Catarina Loss and Ragnor Fell laugh, obviously aware of the lie, and in City of Glass he claims to be 800).
-Despite his flamboyant appearance and whimsical personality, Magnus is a kind yet jaded person who yearns for love and acceptance, but has great trouble revealing his honest desires and personal secrets to others due to his long and traumatic past.
-His life has frequently been entangled with the fates of certain Shadowhunters (specifically the Herondale family during the Victorian and Edwardian eras, and the Fairchild family following the collapse of Valentine's Circle), but he doesn't become seriously involved with the workings of their society and their struggle for survival and reformation until he meets Alec Lightwood, who goes on to become the absolute love of his life.
+In City of Heavenly Fire, he admits to Alec that he is almost 400 years old, although he often lies about his age.
+He wears much makeup, such as glitter around his eyes and blue lipstick, and likes to flaunt his bisexuality by wearing flashy and sometimes bizarre clothing.
+However, despite his flamboyant appearance and whimsical personality, he is a kind yet jaded person who yearns for love and acceptance, but has great trouble revealing his honest desires and personal secrets to others due to his long and traumatic past.
+His life has frequently been entangled with the fates of certain Shadowhunters, but he doesn't become closely involved with the workings of their society and their struggle for survival and reformation until he meets Alec Lightwood, who goes on to become the love of his life.
+In City of Heavenly Fire, his father is revealed to be Asmodeus, the Greater Demon of Lust and ruler of Edom.